-Science

-INDEX

-Functional Materials

-- 06 Photocatalysis International Research Center

-- 07 Water Frontier Science & Technology Research Center

-- 08 Photovoltaic Science and Technology Research Division

-- 09 Advanced EC Device Research Division

-- 10 Advanced Agricultural Energy Science and Technology Research Division

-- 11 Division of Nanocarbon Research

-- 12 Division of Colloid and Interface Science

-Structural Materials

-- 13 Research Division of Multiscale Interfacial Thermofluid Dynamics

-- 14 CAE Advanced Composite Materials and Structures Research Division

-Bio and Pharmacy

-- 15 Translational Research Center
+INDEX Functional Materials - 06 Photocatalysis International Research Center - 07 Water Frontier Science & Technology Research Center - 08 Photovoltaic Science and Technology Research Division - 09 Advanced EC Device Research Division - 10 Advanced Agricultural Energy Science and Technology Research Division - 11 Division of Nanocarbon Research - 12 Division of Colloid and Interface Science Structural Materials - 13 Research Division of Multiscale Interfacial Thermofluid Dynamics - 14 CAE Advanced Composite Materials and Structures Research Division Bio and Pharmacy

-- 16 Center for Animal Disease Models
+- 15 Center for Animal Disease Models

-- 17 Academic Detailing Database Division

-- 18 Division of Medical-Science-Engineering Cooperation

-- 19 Fusion of Regenerative Medicine with DDS
+- 16 Fusion of Regenerative Medicine with DDS

-- 20 Division of Agri-biotechnology
+- 17 Division of Agri-biotechnology

-- 21 Brain Interdisciplinary Research Division
+- 18 Brain Interdisciplinary Research Division

-- 22 Chemical Biology Division Supported by Practical Organic Synthesis
+- 19 Chemical Biology Division Supported by Practical Organic Synthesis

+- 20 Academic Detailing Database Division

+- 21 Division of Nucleic Acid Drug Development

+- 22 Division of Synthetic Biology

 Information and Societal

 - 23 Center for Fire Science and Technology

 - 24 Research Center for Space Colony

-- 25 Division of Advanced Urbanism and Architecture

-- 26 Division of Things and Systems
+- 25 Division of Things and Systems

-- 27 Atmospheric Science Research Division
+- 26 Atmospheric Science Research Division

-- 28 Division of Super Distributed Intelligent Systems
+- 27 Division of Super Distributed Intelligent Systems28 Division of Intelligent System Engineering

-- 29 Division of Intelligent System Engineering
+- 29 Division of Advanced Urbanism and Architecture

 Fundamentals

 - 30 IR FEL Research Center

 - 31 Imaging Frontier Center

 - 32 Division of Mathematical Modeling and its Mathematical

-- 3 Division of Modern Algebra and Cooperation with
+- 33 Division of Modern Algebra and Cooperation with

 Joint Usage / Research Center

 - 34 Research Center for Fire Safety Science

 - 36 Photocatalysis International Research Center

 Rist Organization Char

 37 Rist Organization Chart/Campus Map

 Analysis Engineering

-• The Edge of Cross Disciplines

-200 66 0 0 06 90

-Research Centers / Research Divisions 2018/2019
+Research Centers / Research Divisions

+2019/2020

-pirc@rs.tus.ac.jp pirc@rs.tus.ac.jp Photocatalysis International Research Center (PIRC) Distinguished Professor, Tokyo University of Science Akira Fujishima
+pirc@rs.tus.ac.jp pirc@rs.tus.ac.jp Photocatalysis International Research Center (PIRC) Director Distinguished Professor, Tokyo University of Science Akira Fujishima

 Objectives PIRC conducts photocatalytic researches on self-cleaning, environmental cleanup, and artificial photosynthesis and considers novel applications.
-PIRC aims R&Ds promoting the photocatalytic technology to the next-stage Future Development Goals PIRC produces original and cutting-edge research results for the photocatalyst market expansion and aims to be the worldwide hub of this field There are still various possibilities and chances on photocatalysts and challenging toward these is important.
+PIRC aims R&Ds promoting the photocatalytic technology to the next-stage.
+Future Development Goals PIRC produces original and cutting-edge research results for the photocatalyst market expansion and aims to be the worldwide hub of this field.
+There are still various possibilities and chances on photocatalysts and challenging toward these is important.
 PIRC leads the spread/development of photocatalysts by public relations as well as training for and excellent global people who will take the green innovation.
-Establishment of the practical integrated system for environmental cleanup and energy production by deepening photocatalytic technologies History of PIRC As a center for strategic R&Ds of an integrated photocatalytic system indispensible for enhancing competitiveness of photocatalysts and related industries, and nurturing excellent global people who will take the green innovation by photocatalysts, the Ministry of Economy, Trade and Industry (METI) selected PIRC for the Innovation Center Establishment Assistant Program.
+Establishment of the practical integrated system for environmental cleanup and energy production by deepening photocatalytic technologies

+History of PIRC As a center for strategic R&Ds of an integrated photocatalytic system indispensable for enhancing competitiveness of photocatalysts and related industries, and nurturing excellent global people who will take the green innovation by photocatalysts, the Ministry of Economy, Trade and Industry (METI) selected PIRC for the Innovation Center Establishment Assistant Program.
 The former division (The Division of Energy and Environment Photocatalyst) was dissolved in favor of PIRC in Application of Photocatalysts and Remaining Problems Photocatalyst is a Japan-origin technology and Japan has been a leader in this research field.
 Photocatalyst has been attractive as a promising technology to solve energy/environmental problems.
-Titanium dioxide (TiO2) is a representative example of photocatalysts.
-When ultraviolet (UV) light, which is included in the sunlight, is irradiated, TiO_2 shows "oxidation power" and "superhidrophilicity".
+Titanium dioxide (TiO_2) is a representative example of photocatalysts.
+When ultraviolet (UV) light, which is included in the sunlight, is irradiated, TiO2 shows "oxidation power" and "superhidrophilicity".
 Oxidation power is useful for deodorization, sterilization, and antifouling, while superhidrophilicity is useful for antifogging and antifouling (self-cleaning).
 From a perspective of artificial photosynthesis, complete water splitting producing hydrogen and oxygen in stoichiometric ratio by the Honda-Fujishima effect has been studied aggressively for many years, although its practical use has not been achieved.